Château de Grosbois: History

-In 1190, Philip II of France gave the abbaye de Saint-Victor de Paris lands at Grosbois in exchange for lands in the bois de Vincennes.
+In 1190, Philip II of France gave lands at Grosbois to the abbey of Saint-Victor, in exchange for lands in the bois de Vincennes.
 The abbey ceded these lands in 1563 to Raoul Moreau, trésorier de l'Épargne relation Nicolas Harlay de Sancy, surintendant des Finances et des Bâtiments du roi, built a château there at the start of the 17th century.
 This was still incomplete in 1616, when it was sold to Charles de Valois (1573–1650), count of Auvergne then duke of Angoulême (1619), illegitimate son of Charles IX of France by Marie Touchet.
 Valois completed the château around 1640, notably building the enclosing wall (1623) and the two wings.
 On his death in 1650 the estate passed to his granddaughter, wife of Louis, Duke of Joyeuse.

 In 1718, the estate was bought by Samuel-Jacques Bernard (1686-1753), son of the financier Samuel Bernard, who commissioned the woodwork in the salon Régence.
 He then sold it to Germain Louis Chauvelin in 1731, who in 1762 sold it in turn to François Marie Peyrenc de Moras.
 She left it to her great-niece Anne Marie de Merle de Beauchamps in 1771 - Anne Marie was daughter of an ambassador to the king of Portugal and wife of Pierre Paul Gilbert des Voisins, président to the parlement de Paris.
 She and her husband sold it to the comte de Provence in 1776.